Click here to sign up for our free daily newsletter.

 Larry Bird, 35, appeared by video from the Prince Albert Correctional Centre when his case was discussed Monday afternoon at provincial court.

-On Sept 3, 2025, at around 2:30 p.m., Prince Albert RCMP were notified by Buckland Fire and Rescue of a large grass fire burning along Highway 2, roughly five kilometers north of the city.
+On Sept 3, 2025, at around 2:30 p.m., Prince Albert RCMP and Buckland Fire and Rescue responded to an area along Highway 2, roughly five kilometers north of the city, for a report of a grass fire.

 Monday’s sentence represented a joint submission from lawyers and was accepted by Judge Wiebe.